-- \rightarrow The need to travel to work 'out of hour' shifts (e.g. cleaners, post office workers, warehouse workers). - \rightarrow Due to disabilities that mean using shared modes of transport or active modes is not possible. - \Rightarrow Those who live or work in areas of low public transport accessibility, which can be exacerbated by the correlation between high access and high house prices. - \Rightarrow Public transport costs for some journeys can be prohibitive and therefore private car travel offers a cost-effective alternative.
+- The need to travel to work 'out of hour' shifts (e.g. cleaners, post office workers, warehouse workers). - Due to disabilities that means using shared modes of transport or active modes is not possible. - Those who live or work in areas of low public transport accessibility, which can be exacerbated by the correlation between high access and high house prices. - Public transport costs for some journeys can be prohibitive and therefore private car travel offers a cost-effective alternative.

-For these groups, demand management measures that increase the cost and decrease the convenience of car use could result in increased levels of TRSE.
+For these groups, demand management measures which increase the cost of car use and decrease the convenience, may experience increased levels of TRSE.
 Similarly, the higher purchase price of ZEVs may mean that policies to increase the speed of uptake may lead to uneven distributional impacts on lower income groups who are least able to afford them.